Dehydration is when a person's body doesn't have enough water and other fluids to function normally.

 - Sunken eyes and cheeks

-It is usually possible for dehydration to be diagnosed on the basis of a person’s physical signs and symptoms.
+Dehydration can usually be diagnosed on the basis of a person’s physical signs and symptoms.
 A doctor may also look for the following signs of dehydration:

 - Low blood pressure